skyfielders/astronomy-notebooks/README.md

 #### Windows Dependencies (the harder way)
 1. Install Python 2.7 and virtualenv.
 You may also want to install setuptools or distribute.
 2. Download and install binaries for wxPython, iPython, numpy, scipy, matplotlib.
-3. Use pip or easy_install to install tornado, pyzmq, jinja2, sympy, pyephem, jplephem, de405, sgp4.
-(I'm pretty sure these libraries can all be installed without a compiler.)
+3. Use pip to install tornado, pyzmq, jinja2, sympy, pyephem, jplephem, de405, sgp4.
 4. (optional) If you're using regular Python, rather than EPD, you'll need to install or build VTK.
 Python(x,y) bundles an [installer][vtk-bin] which is listed on the [standard plugins][pxy-plug] page.
 If you want to try building VTK from source, you'll also need [CMake][cmake], a compiler such as MinGW or Visual Studio, and a very large bottle of whiskey.
 5. [Build Mayavi][mayavi] from source.
 You could also try installing the ETS package from the Python(x,y) standard plugins.